ChibiOS/ChibiOS/readme.txt

 - NEW: Added an USB clock configuration in the STM32 HAL driver (LD, MD, HD).
 - NEW: New semaphore API chSemSetCounterI().
 - NEW: New queue APIs chIQGetFullI() and chOQGetFullI().
+- CHANGE: Serial drivers now have a single event source instead of three, the event source is located in the superclass, this allows to create alternative implementations of the serial driver while keeping compatibility, the change also allowed to save 8/4 RAM bytes per serial driver.
 - CHANGE: Modified the ADC and CAN drivers to allow a NULL pointer for the configuration structure if it is not required by the implementation.
 - CHANGE: Modified the MMC_SPI driver to *require* a NULL as pointer to